malberer-cg/copilot-hackathon/exercise3/project-docs/README.md

 "put the analysis of factual differences into the differences.md file but do not edit any other file"

 --> this was an attempt to see if it can find some of the nonsense I found by comparing with the official documentation.
 It did not.
 But it did find that the build instructions in the generated documentation were just made up.
+--> Also, somewhere along the way it changed the actual code files which I never requested.
+I did not check what changed exactly or whether it even still compiles but it's at least suspicious behaviour.